ilicloudy/ilicloudy.github.io/_posts/2024-04-22-staticwebsite.md

 image: assets/images/3.jpg
 tags: [sticky]
 ---
 There are lots of ways to setup static website.
-Blogs could be such a case as well as subsite to host media files or other other files.
+Blogs could be such a case as well as subsite to host media files or even log files.

 ## Solution Architecture